This article reviews why a Bad Probe Error occurs and how to fix it on Traeger pellet grills featuring WiFIRE technology.

 What to Do

-IF your grill and or app is showing a bad probe alert, select your grill below for next steps.
+If your grill and or app is showing a bad probe alert, select your grill below for next steps.

 What to Do for a Bad Probe Error on a D2 WiFIRE Grill